-88% of US doctors disagree with European Union ruling obesity as a disability, believing governments should invest in curbing, not enabling, the obesity epidemic.
+The vast majority of U.S. doctors disagree with European Union ruling claiming obesity is a disability, believing governments should invest in curbing, not enabling, the obesity epidemic.

 SERMO, the leading social network for doctors, announced the results of a poll of 2,238 doctors on the contentious issue of whether obese individuals should be considered disabled.